When is the best time to visit Spain?

 Don't forget about Christmas and New Year's—while shops and attractions may be closed on those days, Spain's major cities are home to parties and Christmas markets where you can join in the celebrations.

-Christmas (December): In major Spanish cities, you’ll likely find restaurants open on December 25th.
-The larger celebration happens on Three Kings Day, which is on January 6th.
+Christmas, nationwide.
+You'll likely find restaurants in major Spanish cities open on December 25.
+The more significant celebration happens on Three Kings Day, which is on January 6.

-New Year's Day (January): Celebrate the night before, then use January 1st to relax; most shops and attractions are closed.
+New Year's Day, nationwide.
+Celebrate the night before, then use January 1 to relax; most shops and attractions are closed.

-Andalusia Day (February): You’ll see the green-and-white Andalusian flag flying if you visit this southern Spanish province in late February.
-The holiday is celebrated with festivities and live music in Cordoba, Malaga, and Seville.
+Andalusia Day.
+If you visit this southern Spanish province in late February, you'll see the green-and-white Andalusian flag flying.
+The holiday is celebrated with festivities and live music in Cordoba, Málaga, and Seville.